 Kering (KER) Given a €430.00 Price Target at Royal Bank of Canada

-Royal Bank of Canada set a €430.00 ($530.86) price target on Kering (EPA:KER) in a research note published on Thursday.
+Royal Bank of Canada set a €430.00 ($530.86) price target on Kering (EPA:KER) in a report published on Wednesday.
 The firm currently has a neutral rating on the stock.

 About Kering